+This has been a well-rounded setup on my farm.
 I’ve used this for broilers, housing layer birds, isolated chickens, and chicks.

-Mobile Chicken Coops
+Idea # 3 – Mobile Chicken Coops

 The name says it all for this type of design.
 Mobile coops can vary in size.
 I’ve used Harvey Ussery’s A-frame design for years (it houses about 30 chickens).
-Some folks, like Geoff Lawton, convert small trailer frames into coops while Joel Salatin is famous for his large egg-mobiles.
+Some folks, like Geoff Lawton, convert small trailer frames into coops, while Joel Salatin is famous for his large egg mobiles.

-Typically chickens will have plenty of access to the outdoors during the day with this kind of operation, so one square foot per chicken should suffice.
-Having a mobile chicken coop enables you to offer your chickens a new “salad bar” whenever the coop is moved while maintaining familiarity for the chickens.
+A mobile chicken coop enables you to offer your chickens a new “salad bar” whenever the coop is moved while maintaining familiarity for the chickens.

 - Offers chickens fresh food when the coop is moved.

-- The coop is “home” so the chickens naturally center their lives around it, no matter where it ends up.
+- The coop is home, so the chickens naturally center their lives around it no matter where it ends up.